-Long term sick leave is when an employee is absent from their place of work for an extended period of time due to ill health.
-This can obviously have a negative impact on both the employee and the business and in some cases the employee will not be able to return to work.
+Long-term sick leave is when an employee is absent from work for an extended period of time due to ill health.
+This can have a negative impact on both the employee and the business, and in some cases, the employee might not be able to return to work.

 What does a long-term sick leave policy look like?

 The most important step that any business owner can take around long-term sick leave is having a policy in place before the inevitable happens.
 It’s not a scenario that many small business leaders will necessarily be thinking about or have come across before, so if you want to save yourself a ton of stress later down the line, then it’s worth thinking about one now.

 How long you look after someone sends a meaningful message to the rest of your company.
 You can try to support the individual who cannot come back to work for as long as possible or you can cut cords as soon as you hear that they’ve hit a rough patch.
 Each of those choices represents a very different sort of management practice.

 Ideally, I’d advise you to be as supportive and generous as you can possibly afford.
 Think about setting up: